mylesakin/mylesakin.github.io/_posts/2019-05-30-ImageSegmentation.md

 <img src="https://github.com/mylesakin/mylesakin.github.io/tree/master/images/pitbull.jpg" alt="Pitbull" width="250"/>

-Now were, as humans, can clearly identify the pitty in this picture.
+Now we, with our complex visual system, can clearly identify the pitty in this picture.
 However, suppose we want a machine to identify the pitbull in this picture.
 We notice that perhaps a way we can do this is by identifying pixels that belong to the pitbull, and those that belong to the background.
 We may try to do this using pixel color differences in the RGB representation of colors; Red, Green Blue each varying from 0-255.
 Each pixel in RGB representation is given by an ordered triplet (R,G,B).
 Let's import the image using python and convert to a numpy array:

 ```python